google-deepmind/acme/acme/agents/jax/dqn/README.md

 *   Prioritized experience replay ([Schaul et al., 2015]).

 This DQN implementation has a configurable loss.
-In losses.py, you can find ready-to-use implmentations of other methods related to DQN.
+In losses.py, you can find ready-to-use implementations of other methods related to DQN.

-* Vanilla Deep Q-learning [Mnih et al., 2013], with two optimization tweaks (Adam intead of RMSProp, square innstead of Huber, as suggested e.g. by [Obando-Ceron et al., 2020]).
+* Vanilla Deep Q-learning [Mnih et al., 2013], with two optimization tweaks (Adam intead of RMSProp, square instead of Huber, as suggested e.g. by [Obando-Ceron et al., 2020]).
 * Quantile regression DQN (QrDQN) [Dabney et al., 2017]
 * Categorical DQN (C51) [Bellemare et al., 2017]